thomasyu21/APCSFinalProject/README.md

 - Anthony Nosaryev
 	- Implemented most of the remaining annoying mode features (! amplification, log/ln backgrounds, % output).
 	- Worked on (but ultimately scrapped) normal mode evaluation delay and processing text.

+HW Log June 9 2021
+- Thomas Yu
+	- Worked on how negative numbers are identified.
+	- Made an ( follow E.